adriatic/RADC/docs/02-how to/Develop stripe/02-Part 1.md

 ## Prisma and the database

 Redwood wouldn't be a full-stack framework without a database.
 It all starts with the schema.
-Open the [`schema.prisma`](api/db/schema.prisma) file in `api/db` and replace the `UserExample` model with the following `Post` model:
+The [`schema.prisma`](https://github.com/generalui/redwood-stripe/blob/main/part1/api/db/schema.prisma) file in `api/db` shows the final version where the original `UserExample` model is replaced with the following `Post` model:

 ```
 model Post {